Wallet3/Wallet3-Desktop/README.md

 Intel random instructions — for example, RDSEED and RDRAND (only on an Intel-based Mac) <br> <br>
 Source: https://support.apple.com/en-ie/guide/security/seca0c73a75b/web

-So, hardware wallet is good, but we don't think users need to go out and buy an expensive hardware wallet.
+So, a hardware wallet is good, but we don't think users need to go out and buy an expensive hardware wallet.

 ## Features